LiveHelperChat/fbmessenger/README.md

 # Facebook messenger extension
 Integration with Facebook messenger API.
 You will be able to chat with Facebook page users directly in lhc back office.
+ * Support multiple pages without creating new app for each page.
+[New]
  * Supports multiple pages at once.
  * Each page chat can be assigned to custom department.